andrecampll/labnite/README.md

 # Labnite 🧪

-Labnite is your favorite online class platform built with NestJS, Apache Kafka, GraphQL, ReactJS, Next.js and Apollo, following a microsservices architecture.
+Labnite is your favorite online learning platform built with NestJS, Apache Kafka, GraphQL, ReactJS, Next.js and Apollo, following a microsservices architecture.

 # Under Development 🏗